Skip to main content

 • Length: 2 hours, single sitting

-• Sections: Verbal reasoning, Decision making, Quantitative reasoning, Abstract reasoning, Situational judgement
+• Sections: Verbal reasoning, Decision making, Quantitative reasoning, Situational judgement

 • Frequency: July window each year